Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Trace class priors

 To verify the rate which was obtained in Proposition \ref{prop:tnnconv}, we provide a simple numerical example which analyzes \eqref{eq:tnnconv}, in the context of our trace class priors.
-For our experiment we consider a setup of $\alpha=2$, implying that our decay rate is $\beta=2\alpha-1=3$.
+For our experiment we consider a setup of $\gamma=2$ and $\alpha=2$, implying that our decay rate is $\beta=2\alpha-1=3$.
 We test this on both a 2 layer and 3 layer NN, and with a ReLU activation function $\sigma(z) = \max\{z,0\}$, and $\sigma(z) = \tanh(z)$ activation function.
-We will choose a maximum Our experiment is presented in Figures \ref{fig:sum} - \ref{fig:sum_2l}.
+Our experiment is presented in Figures \ref{fig:sum} - \ref{fig:sum_2l}.

 We observe that in both figures, as a result of using TNN priors, our decay rate matches that of \eqref{eq:tnnconv}, where we obtain the canonical rate of convergence.
 As a side example, to show that this is not attained with other choices, we compare this other choices of priors.
 This can be seen from Figure \ref{fig:sum_2l}, where we notice that the rates are not as expected, implying that they are sub-canonical.
 Therefore this provides a motivation in using trace class NN priors, coupled with MLMC, which we exploit in the succeeding subsection.